nchatharoo/python_for_cybersecurity/README.md

 9. **Network Scanner** (`scanner.py`):
    - A network scanner to discover active hosts using UDP packets and listening for ICMP, TCP and UDP responses.

+10. **ARP Poisoning** (`arper.py`):
+   - A script designed for ARP poisoning attacks.
+It allows an attacker to intercept and manipulate network traffic between a victim and the gateway, effectively placing the attacker in the middle of the communication stream (man-in-the-middle attack)

 ## Motivation

 I am passionate about learning and growing in the field of cybersecurity.
 Through these scripts, I aim to deepen my understanding of network protocols, socket programming, and various cybersecurity techniques.
 This repository serves as a testament to my dedication and motivation to enhance my skills and contribute to the cybersecurity community.